Sterile Neutrinos with Altered Dispersion Relations as an Explanation for Neutrino Anomalies: Open Questions

-\subsubsection{Open Questions}
+\section{Open Questions}

-As can be seen in Fig. \ref{fig:Atmospheric6}, the proposed model resembles three neutrino oscillations far above the resonance (in this case above the GeV region).
-However, due to the desired resonance at around 120 MeV for explaining the MiniBooNE data, this resonance will also have impact on the sub-GeV neutrinos at atmospheric experiments.
-The corresponding oscillations in this energy region are plotted in Fig. \ref{fig:AtmosphericLog}.
-As expected, the model predicts a significant deviation from the simple three neutrino model.
+As can be seen in sec. \ref{sec:Pheno}, the proposed model resembles three neutrino oscillations far above the resonance (in the GeV region).
+However, due to the desired resonance at around $200\,$MeV for explaining the MiniBooNE data, this resonance does also have impact on the sub-GeV neutrinos at LBL experiments.
+While we show that the upward-going neutrino channels are reasonably safe, due to the relatively strong matter effects within the earth that push the $\Delta m^2$s towards faster convergence, the downward-going neutrinos do not experience such effects.
+The corresponding oscillations in this energy region are plotted in Fig. \ref{fig:DownwardGoing} for two exemplary BMPs .
+As expected, the model predicts a deviation from the simple three neutrino model in the transition area.
 Nevertheless, without access to the actual data it is hard to judge whether these oscillation patterns are excluded by current experiments.
 Previous analyses~\cite{TheIceCube:2016oqi, Abe:2014gda} searched for sterile neutrinos without altered dispersion relations.
-Oscillation probabilities within the standard 3 neutrino scenario for the range of these searches are shown in Fig.~\ref{fig:AtmosphericLog} for comparison.
-While the difference to the probability for our proposed model is obvious, proposed exclusion limits in the literature cannot be adopted for our case.
+Since the plots again feature fast oscillations, that cannot be seen by any experiment because of the finite energy resolution, we included a binned version of Fig. \ref{fig:DownwardGoing} in Fig. \ref{fig:DownwardGoingBins}.
+While there exists an obvious deviation from the predictions of the proposed scenario, the proposed exclusion limits in the literature cannot be adopted for our case.
+Furthermore, the true neutrino energy spectra from recent analyses (e.g. \cite{Abe:2017aap}) indicate that there is almost no statistics in the energy range below $200\,$MeV at Super Kamiokande.
+Additonally, a recent IceCube analysis \cite{Aartsen:2020iky} found hints for an additional oscillation over the $\Delta m^2 \sim 8\,\text{eV}^2$ mass gap, which is a slight indication of deviation from the 3$\nu$ picture.
 To either exclude or confirm the model proposed in this article, we recommend a reanalysis of the current sub-GeV data in atmospheric experiments.